IlanReinstein/titanic_mlops/README.md

 I am aware this is not the optimal solution for such deployment since there are multiple pitfalls:

-- Latency: the API request should wait or depend on the data warehouse transactions to happen or be successful.
+- Latency: the API request should wait or depend on the database transactions to happen or be successful.
 Further modularization of such components would be ideal
 - Not Fault Tolerant: Since these parts are all within the same API call, we do need to better handle the connections to the Feature Store or Data Warehouse, as it makes this API a bad abstraction of a batch job.
 - The current deployed model was trained locally, and it is not a service/model that could improve as there will not be new data